iPhone App Clips Explained: You DON’T Need An App For That (2023 Guide)

 So, if you want to use an App Clip you need to be presented with the option to use one.
 These options can come in the form of wireless NFC tags you tap with your iPhone, QR codes you scan, Safari app banners you tap on a web page, links in Messages, or they can be found in the place cards in iOS 14 and later’s Maps app.

-Finally, any recently used App Clips will remain on your iPhone and can be launched from the App Library in iOS 14.
+Finally, any recently used App Clips will remain on your iPhone and can be launched from the App Library.
 Keep in mind, however, that App Clips only stay around on your iPhone for a limited amount of time.
 Once you haven’t used them for over 12 hours, they automatically delete.

 Where Do App Clips Work?

-They work in locals that have NFC tags or QR codes–so, for example, at the tables in restaurants or even on busses.
+They work in locals that have NFC tags or QR codes–so, for example, at the tables in restaurants or even on buses.

 Why Use App Clips?